-Students who wish to allow a third party to access the student's academic records may do so only by completing a FERPA Waiver Form.
+Students who wish to allow a third party to access the student's academic records may do so by completing a FERPA Waiver Form.
 If a student owes outstanding fees of any kind to the University, all academic records will be withheld until the account is resolved.

 Bay Atlantic University issues transcripts at the written request of the student only.
 Students may request transcripts by completing a Transcript Request Form, paying the transcript request fee, and submitting the form and receipt to the Registrar's Office.
-The Registrar will then process the transcripts and either (a) make them available for pickup by the student, or (b) mail them to the requested address.
+The Registrar will process the transcripts and either (a) make them available for pickup by the student, or (b) mail them to the requested address.

-Unofficial transcripts are available digitally to students at all times through OIS, BAU's Student Information System.
+Unofficial transcripts are always available digitally to students through MY BAU, BAU's Student Information System.